mpriessner/MultiModalSpectralTransformer/README.md

 Please ensure your system meets these requirements before proceeding with the installation and usage of MultiModalTransformer.

+## Software Usage Instructions

+Detailed instructions on how to use the software, including the full improvement cycle workflow and the HTML GUI interface, are provided in the Electronic Supplementary Information (ESI) of the paper.
+Please refer to Section 3 of the ESI for a comprehensive user manual.

+The ESI contains:
+- Step-by-step guide for data preparation
+- Instructions for model training and fine-tuning
+- Tutorial on using the improvement cycle
+- Guide for interpreting model outputs and explanations
+- Troubleshooting tips and best practices

 ## Folder Structure

 After cloning the repository and adding the extra models, your folder structure should look like this: